Capital Left

 DSCR (Debt Service Coverage Ratio)

 Year 1 NOI divided by Annual Debt Service.
-Minimum 1.15–1.25x required by most lenders for investment property cash-out refi approval.
+DSCR requirements vary by lender, program, property type, and borrower profile.
 Below 1.0x means property cannot cover its own debt payments.

 Hard Money (HM) Loan